$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: and composition discrimination

 Once again, we observe a notable distinction between the proton and iron distributions.
-Specifically, we obtain a $FOM$ value of $1.73$, accompanied by proton efficiencies of approximately $2\times10^{-2}$ ($2.5\times10^{-3}$) at $50\%$ ($20\%$) iron efficiency.
+Specifically, we obtain proton residual rates of approximately $5.0\times 10^{-2}$ at $90\%$.
+Vice versa, an iron residual rate close to $2.22\times 10^{-2}$ is achieved at proton efficiencies close to $90\%$.

 This slightly worse result of $N_{\mu}^{\rm det}$ with respect to $P_{\rm tail}^{\alpha}$ can be understood noting that the latter is sensitive to the contributions of all the high energy secondary particles (muons, photons or electrons) coming from the interaction or the decay of hadronic particles produced in the event shower development, and not only to the muon component.